 It’s huge, it’s red, it hopefully doesn’t contain the world’s largest worm (hopefully!), and, with the recommended four servings of fruit per day, it would satisfy your nutritional needs for months, if not years.

 How a-PEEL-ing is that?!?!

 Winchester, Virginia claims to be the “apple capital of the world,” and with good reason — 12 million bushels are harvested there each year.
 To celebrate their accomplishment, Winchester has hosted the Shenandoah Apple Blossom Festival since 1924.
 The festival features parades, parties, a carnival and the crowning of the Apple Blossom Queen.
 So it’s only fitting for the town to have a big apple to welcome visitors!

 Check out these photos of the World’s Largest Apple in Winchester, Virginia:

 Besides this oddity, other Winchester attractions include more than 20 other apples scattered around town, each made from various materials with differing themes, made by citizens in 2005.

 So, doctors beware!
 You might have fewer and fewer people to see if your patients stop by Winchester, Virginia.
-You might want to get to the core of it and visit the largest apple in the world for yourself!
+You might want to get to the core of it and visit this Virginia roadside attraction, the largest apple in the world, for yourself!